What is a hemifacial spasm?

 Pressure from a tumor

-A less common cause is a benign (not cancerous) head or neck tumor pressing on the nerve.
+A less common cause may be a benign (not cancerous) head or neck tumor pressing on the nerve.

 Secondary to an injury

 Damage to the facial nerve can cause a secondary hemifacial spasm.
-This can occur when the facial nerve does not grow back normally, and nerve signals are misdirected, causing spasms on that side of the face.
+This can occur when the facial nerve does not grow back normally after an injury, and nerve signals may be misdirected, causing spasms on that side of the face.

 Secondary to Bell’s palsy

-A viral infection can cause inflammation of the facial nerve and result in weakness on one side of the face, causing Bell’s palsy.
-While most patients recover from the weakness, hemifacial spasm can occur months later — in some cases, even years later.
+A viral infection can cause inflammation of the facial nerve and may result in weakness on one side of the face, causing Bell’s palsy.
+While many patients recover from the weakness, hemifacial spasm can occur months later — in some cases, even years later.

 Less common causes